 NIMES ROMAN GAMES

 The city of Nimes annually stages one of the biggest re-enactments of ancient history in Europe.
 Over 500 actors and extras from all over France, Italy and Germany participate in the event.
 A grandiose spectacle lasting an hour -and-a-half takes place in the arena on Saturday and Sunday afternoon.
 Each year, the Great Roman Games has a different theme and depicts a highlight of ancient history.
 Several scenes unfold with equestrian vaulting demonstrations, gladiatorial combat and chariot racing.
-Normally runs from 1st to 3rd May but postponed till 23rd to 25th October.
+Runs from 6th to 8th May .

 CANNES FILM FESTIVAL

-Normally held in May, the town of Cannes on the Riviera is holding its annual Film Festival online from 22nd to 26th June.
+The town of Cannes on the Riviera is holding its annual Film Festival from 17th to 28th May.
 A jury of professionals and artists gather there to award several prizes, including the best film, best director, best actor, best actress, Jury Prize, Grand Prix and of course the famous Palme D'Or, the ultimate reward.
 The official selection emphasises the diversity of cinematographic creation.
 The walk up the steps attracts heavy media coverage, for the great artists of world cinema as well as emerging talents.
 The main screenings take place on the Boulevard de la Croisette, in the Festival and Conference Centre.

 MOTORCYCLE GRAND PRIX